bassel97/Digital-Communications-Project./README.md

 # Common steps for reproducing the images
     - Open Matlab
-    - Press the command "Simulink"
+    - Press the command "simulink"
     - Open the requested .slx file
-    - In Matlab press the command "Bertool"
+    - In Matlab press the command "bertool"
     - Load the requested .ber file
+    - In the bertool "Monte Carlo" tab browse for .slx file opened above.
     - run from Bertool

 # PSK Phase Shift Keying